16 Clever Ways To Reuse & Upcycle Empty Gin Bottles

 Plus, recycling glass bottles is energy-intensive.
 In the hierarchy of waste, it’s always more environmentally friendly to reuse something rather than recycle it, where possible.

 Wondering where to ‘be-gin’?
-Worry not, I’ve got 15 clever ideas to help give your old bottles a new life.
-Use the quick links to jump to a particular section, or keep scrolling for the full list of upcycling ideas.
+Worry not, I’ve got 16 clever ideas to help give your old bottles a new life:

 If you have a particularly pretty gin bottle that you can’t bear to part with, then one incredibly straightforward way to reuse it is to use it as a water jug for your table or bedside.
 There’s very little you need to do – perhaps just removing the label first so that no one thinks they are reaching for the gin!